17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 The New Year’s Eve fun starts at 11 p.m. in downtown Grand Haven at Washington Avenue & 1st Street.
 The ball drops at midnight but be sure to stick around for the fireworks afterward.

-Ludington: Snyder’s Shoreline Inn is located directly across the street from Lake Michigan and offers both standard rooms and suites, too.
-Rooms are comfy and clean, and you’ll find a lending library onsite, too.
-Grand Haven: Right across the street from the boardwalk, The Harbor House bed and breakfast has a perfect location, and is a very claen and comfortable place to stay.
+WHERE TO STAY IF YOU GO: In Grand Haven: Right across the street from the boardwalk, The Harbor House Bed and Breakfast has a perfect location, and is a very claen and comfortable place to stay.
 Don’t miss the delicious cinnamon bread served at breakfast every morning…what a way to start off 2023!

 New Year’s Eve Ball Drops in Southwest Michigan